 In S-posture a golfer displays increased arching of the lower back.
 Much like C-posture, the end result of this is that the golfer will experience decreased rotational range of motion.
 But how it happens is different.
 In S-posture the arching of the lower back leads to compression of the facets joints.
 In addition to decreased rotational range of motion, this leads to increased risk of injury to the facet joints of the lower back.

 As simple as this may seem, many golfers have a very hard time achieving neutral spine posture at address.
 Some golfers just need to practice in front of a mirror more, while others have physical limitations that prevent them from getting into neutral when they setup.
-If you’re having a hard time finding neutral, consider consulting your local TPI certified golf or medical professional.
+If you’re having a hard time finding neutral, give us a call!
+We help golfers reach their most consistent scores every single day.